DexterHuang/CyberCodeOnline/contribution/notes/files/N30N-4-angel.md

   _"What?!?
 This lil' ol' thing here?
 It isn't even loaded"_ she said, placing the somewhat ornate but nonetheless pretty amnesia laser on the bar top.

   He laughed: _"That one might not be!
-All the rest definitely are .. your usual?"".
+All the rest definitely are .. your usual?"_.

 She sipped her drink until it was time and then left quietly.
 Outside, she slipped into the shadows, moving economically.
 Biz time.

 Inside, a guy at the other end of the bar asked wonderingly: _"Uh, was that l33t4ng3l?"_

 _"Yup.
-You met the 4ng3l!"_said Frank. _"And lived to tell your friends!"_ he lied, sliding a rohypnol laced beer across the counter.
+You met the 4ng3l!"_ said Frank. _"And lived to tell your friends!"_ he lied, sliding a rohypnol laced beer across the counter.
 One question too many.